4 min read

 The size and number of the containers you could spin used to define the difference in the choice between Kubernetes vs. Docker, but release of recent Docker updates has significantly closed the gap.
 Both systems now support 1,000 node clusters and up to 30,000 containers.
 Kubernetes may be somewhat difficult to get going, but once running, it boasts that 99 percent of API calls respond within one second.
 Once you spin up those containers, you have more flexibility around what you can do with them, too.

 Docker reported on an independent test of Kubernetes vs. Docker in March of 2016.
 The study found that Docker could spin up the same number of containers five times faster than Kubernetes.
 This is largely due to the complexity of the Kubernetes tool.

-To learn more about containerization and related products, check out our mobile device management Product Selection Tool.
+To learn more about containerization and related products, check out our mobile device management software category page.